hemerajs/hapi-hemera/README.md

 ## Gracefully shutdown

-We hook into Hapi `onPostStop` event to graefully shutdown hemera.
+We hook into Hapi `onPostStop` event to gracefully shutdown hemera.

 ## Enrich pattern with contextual data